 - An effective presentation of the topic that aims to explain why a writer cares about a chosen subject.

-- The right amount of background information that provides an essential explanation so that the readers could understand the ideas a writer presents in the body paragraphs.
+- The right amount of background information and comprehensive thesis literature review that provides an essential explanation so that the readers could understand the ideas a writer presents in the body paragraphs.

 - A clear, debatable thesis statement that is an argument supported with evidence in the main body of the essay.